-For the North, Central and East Mill Zones, open pit mines were grouped into clusters measuring 3 kilometres long and 1 kilometre wide.
+For the North, Central and East Mill Zones, open pit mines were grouped into clusters measuring 3 km long and 1 km wide.
 Generally, pits located within a cluster are mined in sequence to reduce dewatering requirements.
-Lowering the water table within the deepest pit within a cluster will potentially reduce water management at that time for surrounding pits.
-Utilizing this type of dewatering strategy will help to optimize overall pumping rates and power requirements.
+Lowering the water table within the deepest pit within a cluster will potentially reduce water management during that time for surrounding pits.
+Utilizing this type of dewatering strategy will help to optimize overall dewatering costs, including the associated power requirements.

-To reduce water management in underground mines in the West Zone, grouting was selected as the preferred water inflow restriction methodology.
+To reduce water management in the underground mines in the West Zone, grouting was selected as the preferred water inflow restriction methodology.
 Discussions with experts and previous employees of Pine Point Mines during the Cominco Ltd. era benefitted the analysis and grouting was chosen as the preferred method to reduce water inflow.
 Current overall dewatering costs are approximately in-line with historical dewatering records.